Estimating spillovers using imprecisely measured networks: Introduction

 In this paper, we focus on experimental settings where the observed network represents a mismeasured version of the true network of treatment interference, allowing for both unreported spillover pathways and misreported links over which no spillovers could occur.
-We use a local network exposure approach \citep{ugander2013graph, aronow2017estimating} that defines a set of individuals whose treatment status can potentially affect each subject.
+We use a local network exposure approach \citep{ugander2013graph, aronow2017estimating} that defines a set of individuals whose treatment status can potentially affect each subject. \footnote{\cite{chandrasekhar2023general} suggest an extension to the exposure condition framework that allows for arbitrary and continuous dependence, but assumes the network is observed without error.} Each individual is assigned to an ``exposure condition'' which is defined based on the individual's treatment status and the treatment status of their neighbors.
 We first show missing links and misreported links in the network can cause mismeasured treatment exposure conditions and hence biased estimators.
 We develop a class of mixture models that can model the distribution of the latent true exposure conditions and discuss parameter estimation using the Expectation-Maximization (EM) algorithm.
 These models rely on parametric assumptions about the distribution of missing links conditional on the observed network data as well as parametric assumptions on the behavior of outcomes within each treatment exposure condition. \footnote{In the context of experiments, mixture modeling has previously been used under the potential outcomes framework to address subject compliance \citep{sobel2012compliance}.
 Subjects are classified into various conditions based on their behavior with respect to treatment assignment (e.g. never takes treatment, complies with treatment, always takes treatment), with the goal of measuring a treatment effect solely for complier subjects.
 However, this classification is inherently unknown since the behavior of each subject is only observed under a single treatment assignment, and thus estimation proceeds by jointly modeling the uncertainty over these compliance conditions with the treatment outcome under each compliance condition.} Under a linear regression model for the latter assumptions (namely, that the mean outcome within each exposure group is a linear function of the number of treated peers), we prove the mixture model is identifiable and the maximum likelihood estimator from the EM algorithm is consistent.